Sendara/sendbuilds/README.md

 ## Contributing

-1. Fork and create a branch from `main`.
+1. Fork and create a branch from `master`.
 2. Make focused changes with clear commit messages.
 3. Run local checks before opening a PR: